rnmapbox/maps/docs/Mapbox.md

 | Name | Type | Required | Description  |
 | ---- | :--: | :------: | :----------: |
 | `connected` | `Boolean` | `Yes` | whether or not mapbox is told to be connected or not |

 ### Description
 If you want to fully block online map - maybe to force offline maps

+### clearData

+Clears temporary map data from the data path defined in the given resource options.
+Useful to reduce the disk usage or in case the disk cache contains invalid data.

+### Description
+If you want to fully block online map - maybe to force offline maps